hackmajoris/VIPER-modular-template/README.md

 [in this blog post](https://www.ckl.io/blog/ios-project-architecture-using-viper/).

 ## Installation
+* Clone the repository
+* Go to the project directory and run command: `sudo swift install.swift`

+Manual
 - [Download VIPER Template](https://github.com/viplord/VIPER-modular-template) or clone the project
 - Copy the `Design Pattern` folder to `~/Library/Developer/Xcode/Templates/File Templates/` or create a symbolic link to that folder.